andrea-calligaris/ff8-sounds-catalog/stream-sounds-catalog.md

 `087-mdmotor`:
 * MD level, the lowest level, i.e. the last three fields (last field being a different camera angle of the second-to-last).
+* Sorceress Memorial, only the field where Rinoa is kept.
+It fades out the moment Squall grabs his Gunblade.
+It fades in after the FMV.

 `094-laswhite`:
 * End of Disc 2, Ultimecia possesses Rinoa.
 The player hears it for a very short time, because soon there comes the save file menu.